 Well, probably because they don’t have pretty brown eyes that gaze at me soulfully.
 Enough already.

-This bbq shrimp recipe is an outstanding, truly rich, totally to die for, recipe.
+This barbecued shrimp recipe is an outstanding, truly rich, totally to-die-for recipe.

-In 1975 he brought back Commander’s Palace to what it is today, and he was the one that hired Emeril to take his place when he opened K-Paul’s.
-You know – that guy?
+In 1975, he brought Commander’s Palace back to what it is today, and he was the one who hired Emeril to take his place when he opened K-Paul’s.
+You know—that guy?

-If you read Paul’s bio he sounds like quite a colorful character and one that probably would be a lot of fun to hang with.
-We ate at K-Pauls and we ate at Commanders.
+If you read Paul’s bio he sounds like quite a colorful character and would probably be a lot of fun to hang with.
+We ate at K-Pauls, and we ate at Commanders.
 And we ate until we got on the plane to come home.

-But barbequed shrimp was one I still had yet to do and so I decided to make this shrimp.
+But New Orleans BBQ shrimp was one I still had yet to do, and so I decided to make this shrimp.

 Though they are traditionally served in the shell, I’m not good with finger food.
 I don’t like foods that need to be nibbled off the bone.